— 8 min read

 Julia Tell is a freelance writer covering education, construction, healthcare, and digital transformation.
 She holds a Ph.D. in Media & Communications and has written for publications including Business Insider, GoodRx, and EdSurge, as well as nonprofits, international businesses, and educational institutions.

 Construction productivity has been dropping in recent years, exposing an opportunity for companies to improve outcomes by boosting productivity.
-The main drivers of productivity in construction are labor, materials and equipment.
+Thanks to increasing competition and tighter profit margins, optimizing productivity is an absolute imperative for construction teams to remain competitive.

-By measuring and monitoring metrics with software, teams have the tools needed to figure out how to improve construction productivity by accurate planning, effective communication and setting ambitious but realistic productivity goals.
+With advances in software to measure and monitor metrics, teams have the tools needed to figure out how to improve construction productivity by accurate planning, effective communication, and setting ambitious but realistic productivity goals.

-In this article we'll discuss the role of productivity in the construction industry — and look at seven key tips to equip industry professionals with the knowledge and tools to understand, measure and improve productivity on projects.
+In this article, we'll discuss the role of productivity in the construction industry — and look at key tips to equip industry professionals with the knowledge and tools to measure and improve productivity on projects.

 Table of contents